ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 Introducing parallelism is easy: we just need to run this function for each output pixel.
 We will do so via `Par_array.init`, where each index corresponds to one pixel.

-Since we want to use the input image in multiple parallel tasks, we'll need to provide it in a capsule:
+Since we want to share the input image across multiple parallel tasks, we'll need to provide it in a capsule.
+For simplicity, we also make use of `Capsule.access`, which lets us _unwrap_ the encapsulated image before passing it to `blur_at`.
+This pattern is explained in more detail in the [capsule documentation](./capsules.md).

 ```ocaml
 let filter ~scheduler ~mutex image =